Server types allow you to set your Minecraft server to the version you would like to play, this includes Forge, Paper, Craftbukkit, Fabric and more!

 - Locate the Server Type field and click the drop-down menu.

 - Search and select your desired Server Type.
 In this example, we will be choosing the auto-updating Paper Spigot type.

-- Click on the Start button to launch your server.
+- Start your server.

 - How to Join a Minecraft Java Edition (PC) Server

 - How to Join a Minecraft Bedrock Edition (MCPE) Server